oneislandearth/babler/README.md

 The Babler CLI can be executed from within any [npm script](https://docs.npmjs.com/cli/run-script).

-When installing Babler, a `prepublish` script will be added to your `package.json` (if one does not already exist).
+When installing Babler, a `prepublishOnly` script will be added to your `package.json` (if one does not already exist).

 ##### package.json (example)